Kate Peterson Abiad

-Kathleen L. Peterson Abiad (born January 19, 1969) is the former head women's basketball coach at Cleveland State University.
+Kathleen L. Peterson Abiad (born January 19, 1969) is the former head women's basketball coach at Cleveland State University, and current assistant coach for the Green Bay Phoenix women's basketball team.

 Career

 In 2008, she led the Vikings to their first Horizon League tournament championship and first-ever appearance in the NCAA tournament.
 After that season, she signed a contract extension through 2013.
 She came to the Vikings after serving as an assistant coach for the Indiana Hoosiers, Eastern Illinois Panthers, and Wisconsin Badgers.